magento/architecture/design-documents/storefront/storefront-api.md

 ![Storefront application and admin application](storefront-api/storefront-api-02.png)

-#### Storefront queries are eventually consistent
+#### Storefront queries API operate with eventually consistent data

 This is a direct consequence of the previous statement.
 At the moment Magento follows this principle.
-Storefront queries use pre baked data.
+Storefront queries use pre-baked data.
 So exists some delay between the moment when data was submitted to the system and the moment when data become available for a storefront.

-#### Storefront queries support deferred execution
+#### Storefront API clients should utilize deferred execution to minimize number of requests

 At the moment all storefront implementation are trees.
 Blocks generates by instruction from assembled layout.